Fourth in A Series

 Posted July 11, 2017; Revised July 22, 2017

-The stories about Elvis Presley carried on around southeast Missouri, for generations, after he’d played local dance halls and bars in 1955, rising to stardom.
+The stories about Elvis Presley carried on around southeast Missouri, generations, long after he’d played local halls and bars in 1955, rising to stardom.

 “Elvis Presley was the greatest entertainer in the whole, wide world,” Onie Wheeler, Nashville performer and a Missouri Bootheel native, said upon Presley’s death in 1977.
 “Ordinary things don’t get attention.
 Elvis had movements with his music.
 He was different and that’s what it takes.”